YangKeao/thaterror/README.md

 There are hundreds of error numbers, which can be regarded as a "super union" of errors (and you can call it error universe 😄️).

+### C++

+There is no recommended way or standard way to handle error in C++.
+You can choose to use "throw and catch" exception without `throw` in the signature, which means the users will also fail to know all the possible error in a function.
+Or you can choose to use `std::expected` (not in standard yet) to get nearly the same error handling pattern like the `Rust` way.
+If you are building a c binding or love the old fashion way, error code is also a choice for C++ programmers.

+### Conclusion

+After these examples, if we don't care about the control flow (the difference between throw and return), the sum type is nearly the only way to know the errors in a function.
+We need to simulate sum type in go.

 ## Implementation

 The implementation for `+thaterror:error` and `+thaterror:transparent` is quite